 5. Cost

-A price that is significantly lower than other detailers in the area is often a reflection of the quality of work you’re going to get.
-Cost is often a reflection of the quality of work you’re going to receive, you don’t want the cheapest around but you also don’t necessarily need to go to the most expensive either.
+A price that is much lower than other detailers in the area is often an indication of the quality of service you can expect.
+Cost is often a reflection of the quality of work you’re going to receive.
+You don’t want the cheapest around, but you also don’t necessarily need to go to the most expensive either.

-Polishing is a very time consuming process.
-Another thing you should expect is a request to see the vehicle before finalizing the quote.
-Detailers need to see the vehicle in person and in the right light to assess if your vehicle has any unique issues that may require more time or tools.
+Polishing isn’t an effective process.
+Additionally, you should expect a request to inspect your vehicle before finalizing the quote.
+Detailers need to evaluate the vehicle in person and under proper lighting to determine if there are any specific issues that may require additional time or special tools.

 6. Reviews

-Reviews can be helpful in seeing past customer experiences.
-Pay attention to the reviews as well, are they new accounts or old accounts?
-How is the grammar and spelling?
+Reviews helps see past customer experiences.
+Pay attention to the reviews as well; are they new accounts or old accounts?
+How are the grammar and spelling?
 Many newer businesses will buy fake reviews from foreign reviewers, padding their ratings.